stlab/better-code/better-code/src/chapter-2-contracts.md

 manufacturers document the architecture and instruction sets.
 Hardware designers succeed because physicists document the laws of physics.
 That's the tower we're building.
-Each layer of documentation defines an abstraction boundary such that eliminates the need to research an implementation when reasoning about code.
+Each layer of documentation defines an abstraction boundary that eliminates the need to research an implementation when reasoning about code.
 Without it, quality software development at scale becomes infeasible.